masaun/shared-trove-on-liquity/README.md

 ***
 ## 【Introduction of the Shared-Trove on Liquity】
-- This is a smart contract that:
+- This is a smart contract that is able to create a shared-trove:
+  - multiple users per single Trove, with the aim of a reduced minimum net debt per user,
+  - and `batched top-ups / withdrawals / adjustments` to save on gas costs

 &nbsp;